 It’s also management’s role to give clear direction on the function, goals, and expectations of its safety committee.

 Even where they’re mandated by law, like in Washington and Oregon, we’ve seen safety committees that are operated with little more than a “check the box mentality”, rather than being leveraged as a resource that keeps employees safe.

 There are three things that can kill a safety committee.

 1 – Deaf ears.
 When a safety committee comes up with ideas, brings them to management, and gets no response, the committee is quickly “trained” to believe that their work doesn’t count.
 Even if the answer is “no” or “not right now,” management communication and responsiveness are important.
 Local leaders must be willing to listen.

 2 – Prying eyes.
-It may seem like a good idea to put managers on the safety committee, but I disagree.
+It may seem like a good idea to put managers on the safety committee, but not always.
 As soon as you put a supervisor or manager on the committee, the employees start to hold back.
 Committee membership should be employee-based.
 That means no managers.

 3 – Tight Grip.
 Management needs to be comfortable relinquishing a certain amount of control and giving the committee members visibility to data they may not typically have access to.
 Management has to be willing to take the committee’s recommendations and act on them (within reason, of course).

 The most effective safety committees include the right employees.
-I think that a membership of six to eight people is ideal.
-Here are seven characteristics I recommend you look for.
+We think that a membership of six to eight people is ideal.
+Here are seven characteristics to look for.